humbertoromanojr/personal_agenda/README.md

 ## MOBILE

--   :blue_heart:  **Dart** — Is a client-optimized language for fast apps on any platform
+:dart:   :blue_heart:    **Dart** — Is a client-optimized language for fast apps on any platform
-- ️ :blue_heart:  **Flutter** — Is Google’s UI toolkit for building beautiful, natively compiled applications for mobile Android and IOS, web, and desktop from a single codebase.
+:dart:   :blue_heart:    **Flutter** — Is Google’s UI toolkit for building beautiful, natively compiled applications for mobile Android and IOS, web, and desktop from a single codebase.

 :dart:   [cupertino_icons](https://pub.dev/packages/cupertino_icons) <br>
 :dart:   [sqflite](https://pub.dev/packages/sqflite) <br>